 Although a student with an approved Leave of Absences is required to submit a "STUDENT REQUEST TO RETURN FROM AN APPROVED LEAVE OF ABSENCE FORM" to resume his/her studies, under this policy his/her acceptance is guaranteed.
 However, if a student has been on leave for more than two (2) years (eight (8) academic terms), he/she will have to apply for admission as a new student with no assurance of acceptance.
-Regardless of whether a student request to resume his/her studies is guaranteed or not, the proper Department Chair (School or College Dean, if Department Chair is not available) will review the Request and the student existing records in order to evaluate if the current degree requirements are met, determine if any of the credit hours previously earned meet the current degree requirements, organize an achievable plan for returning to complete the degree, and establish a new time limit for completion (if needed).
+Regardless of whether a student request to resume his/her studies is guaranteed or not, the University Registrar will review the Request and the student existing records in order to evaluate if the current degree requirements are met, determine if any of the credit hours previously earned meet the current degree requirements, organize an achievable plan for returning to complete the degree, and establish a new time limit for completion (if needed).